eBay/tsv-utils/docs/TipsAndTricks.md

-# Tsv-Utils-Dlang: Tips and Tricks
+# Tsv-Utils: Tips and Tricks

 Contents: